• Skip to primary navigation

 Storage

-Store the leftovers in an airtight container in the fridge for up to 3 days.
+• Leftovers: Store any leftovers in an airtight container for up to 3 days.

-If you love the salmon pink on the inside (as I do), make sure to remove the salmon from the pan while it still looks more pink inside than what you want.
-The salmon will keep cooking a bit afterwards, and end up perfect!
+For Perfect Pink Salmon: If you love the salmon pink on the inside (as I do), remove it from heat just before it’s fully cooked—it will finish cooking from residual heat and end up perfect!!
 I find that 3-4 minutes on each top and bottom works well, but you can always make a small cut to check.

 • Pulled pork rice bowl square image